Shepherdphiri/z-radio/README.md

 ## Deployment Options

 ### 1. Vercel (Recommended for Full-Stack)
+**Important**: Due to WebSocket limitations on Vercel's serverless functions, consider these alternatives:
+- **For demo purposes**: Deploy frontend only to Vercel, backend elsewhere
+- **Better options**: Railway, Render, or DigitalOcean for full WebSocket support

+**If using Vercel**:
 - Push to GitHub repository
 - Connect to Vercel
-- Set Node.js version to 18+
+- Framework Preset: "Other"
-- Configure build command: `npm run build`
+- Build Command: `npm run build`
-- Add environment variables if using PostgreSQL
+- Output Directory: `dist/public`
+- Install Command: `npm install`

 ### 2. Netlify
 - Build command: `npm run build`